MRM-MB/DARWIN.S-QUEST/README.md

-# 🌀 Semester Project 1: **World of Zuul** Collaboration
+# 🌀 Semester Project 1: **Darwin's Quest**

 <p align="center">
   <img src="images/darwin.png" alt="Darwin Logo" width="100%"/>
 </p>

 Welcome to the first semester project!
-Below is the structure and file distribution for our **World of Zuul** game project.
+Below is the structure and file distribution for Darwin's Quest, based on the **World of Zuul** game mechanics.

 ---